paritytech/substrate-contracts-node/README.md

 This repository is tracking Substrate's `master`.

-_It contains a couple of modifications that make it unsuitable for production, but a great fit for development and testing:_
+_It contains a couple of modifications that make it unsuitable for a production deployment, but a great fit for development and testing:_

 * The unstable features of the [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts) are enabled by default (see the [`runtime/Cargo.toml`](https://github.com/paritytech/substrate-contracts-node/blob/main/runtime/Cargo.toml)).